-As Empaths, I’m sure many of you have experienced a social hangover… I know I certainly have.
+I’m sure many of you have experienced a social hangover.
+It is one of the banes of Empath life.

 So, what exactly is a social hangover and how does it affect us?